IC is real money. Get agentic analytics that explains every dollar.

 Unify

-Agentic workflows connect CRM, claims, HR/payroll, and compensation data through a semantic layer so core terms like “new patient,” “credit” mean the same thing everywhere.
+Agentic workflows connect CRM, claims, HR/payroll, and compensation data through a semantic layer so core terms like “new patient,” and “credit” mean the same thing everywhere.

 Explain